 MVP offers dedicated Case Management programs to Members at a variety of service levels.
-Drawing on the combined strength of registered nurses, behavioral health clinicians, pharmacists, physicians and community health care providers, the Behavioral Health case management program offers an integrated member centric approach in helping Members regain optimal health, well-being and/ or improved functional capability in the right setting and in a safe, cost-effective manner.
-As part of our business agreement, representatives of the MVP Care Management team will at times need to contact your practice to obtain health information and/ or contact information regarding our Members.
-To assure that we provide the best care possible, it is important Participating Providers furnish MVP with the requested information in a timely manner.
-Working together with Participating Providers, we ensure Members with chronic conditions understand the best course of action to address their needs, and everyone understands that the emergency room is often not the best solution.
-Your cooperation allows us to educate Members to provide the highest quality care.
-Sharing data and keeping the lines of communication open will help us both give Members additional guidance in navigating the health care continuum.
+Drawing on the combined strength of registered nurses, behavioral health clinicians, pharmacists, physicians and community health care providers, the Behavioral Health Case Management Program offers an integrated member centric approach in helping Members regain optimal health, well-being and/ or improved functional capability in the right setting and in a safe, cost-effective manner.
+As part of our contractual relationship, representatives of the MVP Care Management team will at times need to contact your practice to obtain health information and/ or contact information regarding our Members.
+To assure that we provide the best care possible, it is important that Participating Providers furnish MVP with the requested information in a timely manner.
+Together with Participating Providers, and recognize the emergency room is often not the best solution.
+Your cooperation allows us to better educate Members to provide the highest quality of care.
+Sharing timely data and maintaining open communication will help us both give Members appropriate guidance in navigating the health care continuum.

-The MVP Behavioral Health Case Management Program ensures that Members identified with mental health or Substance Use disorder needs can access and obtain the highest quality of care possible.
+The MVP Behavioral Health Case Management Program ensures that Members identified with Behavioral Health or Substance Use disorder needs can access and obtain the highest quality of care possible.
 The process includes comprehensive assessment of the Member's condition, determination of available benefits and resources, and development and implementation of a case management plan with self-management goals, monitoring and follow-up.
 Case Management referrals are accepted through provider referrals.
 In addition, Members may self-refer to the program.
-If you have a Member in crisis, contact MVP at 1-800-684-9286.
-If you have a Member in crisis, contact MVP Health Care at 1-800-684-9286
+If you have a Member in crisis or for Behavioral Health referrals, contact MVP at 1-800-684-9286.